leejones06/azure-intro-vm-setup/README.md

 - Create a “username” and “password” for the machine.

+- Make sure to check the box, “Would you like to use an existing Windows Server license?”.

 - At the bottom, choose “Next: Disks”.
 Leave the “disks” page as is and choose “Next: Networking”.

 - On the networking page, make sure the correct “virtual network” is selected.
 Then scroll down and make sure “Delete public IP and NIC…” is checked.
 Leave everything else as is and select “Review + create”.